SoftwareUnderstanding/RSEF/README.md

 -h, --help Show this message and exit.
 ```

-### Processed
+### Assess

-The process command allows to extract the abstract and github and zenodo urls from a paper or a list of papers.
+The assess command allows for a user to determine whether a given Identifier, in this case ArXiv or DOI,  is bidirectional or not.
 This command accepts different inputs:

+1. A single DOI/ArXiv

+2. A list of identifiers given as a ```.txt```

-1. A path to downloaded_metadata.json file
+3. A path to downloaded_metadata.json file

+4. A path to processed_metadata.json file

-2. A path to results.json file, obtained by executing
+5. A path to results.json file, obtained by executing
 doiExtractor tool (https://github.com/oeg-upm/DOI-Extractor-OEG).
-This results.json file has the following fromat:
+This results.json file has the following format:
 ```
 [
     {